-The optional Enhancement Activities (EA) are designed to provide enrichment within the core and school direct programmes and add value to trainees' employability prospects.
+The optional Enhancement Activities (EA) are designed to provide enrichment within programmes and add value to trainees' employability prospects.
 They involve some additional taught university sessions (approximately 12 hours) but with no change in overall workload in school.
 Trainees may only take one EA.
-There are currently eight EAs; SEND, EAL, PSHE and Citizenship, Technology Enhanced Learning, Teenage Mental Health, Education for Climate Emergency, Education Research and Second Subject Support.
+There are currently eight EAs; SEND, EAL, PSHE and Citizenship, Technology Enhanced Learning, Teenage Mental Health, Education for Climate Emergency, Education Research and Career Education.
 Whilst there is no requirement for trainees to gain specific experience concerning EA options mentors are asked to support trainees with additional experiences relating to their chosen area.
 Those taking the SEND and EAL EA will be offered the opportunity to visit an alternative school setting during the spring/summer term.
 A further 'Aspiring Leaders' EA is offered to selected trainees in the summer term (Phase 3).